SuperCowPowers/workbench/docs/admin/dashboard_with_plugins.md

 # Deploying Plugins with the Dashboard
-Notes and information on how to include plugins with your SageWorks Dashboard.
+Notes and information on how to include plugins with your Workbench Dashboard.

 - **ECR:** AWS Elastic Container Registry (stores Docker images)
 - **ECS:** AWS Elastic Container Service (uses Docker images)